Western Front Association: Publications

 The WFA publishes its journal, 'Stand To!' four times a year.
-This contains articles on the military and social history of The Great War on all fronts globally: at sea, in the air, on land and a thome.
+This contains articles on the military and social history of The Great War on all fronts globally: at sea, in the air, on land and at home.
 There is also a house magazine for members, the 'Bulletin', which is also published three times each year.
 An electronic newsletter 'Trench Lines' is also available produced.
 In addition there are over 250 podcasts 'Mentioned in Dispatches' and on the WFA YouTube channel many hundreds of videos - often carefully produced recordings of webinars and in-person lectures.

 Videos

-The Western Front Association has for many years made videos of lectures held at its events, as well as making a short film of the Armistice Day event at the Cenotaph, Whitehall every 11th November.
+The Western Front Association has for many years made videos of lectures held at its events, as well as making a short film of the Armistice Day event at the Cenotaph, Whitehall every 11 November.
 There are now several hundred videos available.
-During the Covid 19 Pandemic a series of regular online talks were initiated, sometimes meeting twice a week during this period - as a result there is now a large, readily accessed collection of video talks on The Western Front Association's YouTube channel.
+During the COVID-19 Pandemic a series of regular online talks were initiated, sometimes meeting twice a week during this period - as a result there is now a large, readily accessed collection of video talks on The Western Front Association's YouTube channel.
 As these online talks were so successful they have continued to feature regularly, usually on a Monday evening two or more times a month.

 Annual Service of Remembrance

 The WFA organises each year the Remembrance ceremony held at the Cenotaph in Whitehall, London on 11 November (except when the 11th falls on Remembrance Sunday).
-The 2014 ceremony was attended by the Prime Minister, David Cameron.
+The 2014 ceremony was attended by then Prime Minister, David Cameron.

 First World War records saved

+Members of the WFA have access to a subset of Fold3.
+It provides access to the War Office medal index cards and the Ministry of Pensions index cards and ledgers, both of which were saved by the WFA.

 Medal Index Cards

 The Medal Index Cards were saved from destruction in 2005.
 Medal Index Cards (MICs) are the original method of recording medal entitlement for soldiers who served in the Great War.
 Each soldier who served in an active theatre of operations was awarded a medal.

-The Medal Index Cards were stored at the Ministry of Defence record centre in Hayes until 2005.
+The Medal Index Cards were stored at the Ministry of Defence record centre in Hayes, up until its closure in 2005.
 Due to the need to make space, the MoD sold the Hayes site for redevelopment; the MoD (which owned the cards) proposed the cards would be destroyed.
 No museum or archive was prepared to take them on, so the Western Front Association came forward and agreed to save these records.

 Since obtaining these cards, the WFA has been storing them.
-Many WFA members have requested copies of these, often placing the card in a frame alongside the medals.
+Many WFA members requested copies, often placing the card in a frame alongside the medals.
+An admin fee of £5 was payable, for a colour copy.

+The cards were scanned as colour images, and made available via Ancestry.com in February 2008.